-Following a privacy protection standard used by the Centers for Medicare & Medicaid Services, data are suppressed if the result represents fewer than 11 persons.
+Following a privacy protection standard used by the Centers for Medicare & Medicaid Services, data are suppressed if the county-level denominator or numerator represents fewer than 11 persons.
 Throughout the reports, a blank table cell or a data point not displayed in a chart indicates that data has been suppressed due to low volume.